malmanigit/muSim/docs/source/installation.rst

 Installation
 ============

-[!NOTE]

-We highly recommend a linux system for easy installation.
+.. note:: We highly recommend a linux system for easy installation.

 ## Installation